-- Check the throttle cable routing. (p.
-98) - Position the fuel tank and fit the two spoilers to the sides in front of the radiator bracket. - Make sure that no cables or throttle cables are trapped or damaged.
+- Check the throttle cable routing. ( p.
+94) - Position the fuel tank and fit the two spoilers to the sides in front of the radiator bracket. - Make sure that no cables or throttle cables are trapped or damaged.

-- Attach the fuel tank breather hose.

-- Mount and tighten screw with the rubber bushing.
+Mount and tighten screw with the rubber bushing.
 Guideline